Search for suspect in Facebook homicide video widens to 5 states

 "From what we can tell now, it's just a random person that he picked out.
 We don't know why," Williams said.

-Stephens is employed at Beech Brook, a behavioral health agency in northeast Ohio that serves children, teenagers and families, according to a spokeswoman for the facility.
+Stephens is employed at Beech Brook, a behavioral health agency in northeastern Ohio that serves children, teenagers and families, according to a spokeswoman for the facility.

 "We are shocked and horrified like everyone else," said Nancy Kortemeyer, a spokeswoman for Beech Brook.
 "To think that one of our employees could do this is awful."